SnarpleDev/Snazzle/README.md

 > It's like a giant vat of coffee brewed with ingredients from the Scratch community.
 -- Snazzle's website

+## Contributing

+Format your code with [Black](https://github.com/psf/black) and make a pull request.
+If there is a feature branch for what you are changing, make the PR to that brach instead of main.

 ## Running your own instance locally

 Since Snazzle is very much still in development, this won't be representative of the final product's build steps.